-"Shortbread" Watermelon Seed Butter Cookies
+6. "Shortbread" Watermelon Seed Butter Cookies

 Our universal cookie recipe uses only shelf-stable, allergen-friendly ingredients that are probably already in your pantry.
 They're crispy on the edges, chewy in the center, and perfect for everybody.
 Using Watermelon Seed Butter as the base creates a shortbread-style cookie.
 Make them extra special by dipping them in melted chocolate!

-Whether for afternoon snack or as a game-day appetizer, this is a dip you can whip up in minutes and feel good about enjoying.
+Whether for an afternoon snack or as a game-day appetizer, this is a dip you can whip up in minutes and feel good about serving and enjoying.
 This recipe uses parsley and chives as the leading herbs, but you can use any of your favorites - cilantro, scallions, and dill all work wonderfully in this recipe.

-Crispy Kale Chips
+8. Crispy Kale Chips

-Watermelon Seed Butter completely transforms average Lacinato kale leaves into an addicting snack that satisfies your salty cravings.
+Watermelon Seed Butter completely transforms average Lacinato kale leaves into an addicting snack that satisfies your salty protein cravings.
 Toss small kale leaves in a Watermelon Seed Butter batter, bake them in the oven, and you've got a protein-packed way to enjoy kale.

-Classic Cumin Sauce
+9. Classic Cumin Sauce

 Unsweetened Watermelon Seed Butter makes an incredible base for any sauce you could imagine.
 Our classic sauce is simple and versatile - with just lemon juice, garlic, and cumin, it elevates every dish it's drizzled on.

 We could all use a simple 5-minute dressing to toss on our greens.
-Get some healthy fats and protein from Watermelon Seed Butter instead of oil and drizzle this dressing on everything from grain bowls to grilled vegetables.
+Get some healthy fats and protein from Watermelon Seed Butter instead of oil, and drizzle this dressing on everything from grain bowls to grilled vegetables.

-Pina Colada Smoothie
+12. Pina Colada Smoothie